 - A brief GDPR overview in simple terms

 Not complying with the GDPR

 Per Art.
-83, non-compliance with the GDPR can result into sanctions up to €20 million or up to 4 % of the total worldwide annual turnover of the preceding financial year, whichever is higher.
+83, non-compliance with the GDPR can result in sanctions up to €20 million or up to 4 % of the total worldwide annual turnover of the preceding financial year, whichever is higher.